 In the past, you would need to export as a generic file type – something like IGES or STEP- to be opened in the secondary tool.
 Then comes the issue with design changes.
 If the source file changes, the entire export and translate process needs to start from scratch.
 Any direct edits are lost and need to be rebuilt.

 Surely this helps large organizations, but what does it do for the single user?

 The answer is collaboration.
 Small engineering firms are at the mercy of outside designers, suppliers, vendors, and customers using different CAD systems.
-Instead of having to spend a small fortune maintaining a number of different pieces of software, you can stay in a single tool and insert non-native assemblies with full associativity without any issues.
+Instead of spending time and effort on maintaining many pieces of software, you can stay in a single tool and insert non-native assemblies with full associativity without any issues.

 How does it work in Inventor AnyCAD?

 Importing the file is one thing, but maintaining file links to foreign data is a completely different endeavor.
 Take a look at the process below which shows the AnyCAD workflow.